 This project is a partnership between GMSG and CMIC

 The BEVs project is a joint effort between GMSG and the Canadian Mining Innovation Council (CMIC), and was launched after a formal kick-off workshop in Sudbury in June 2016.
 A growing need for alternatives to diesel equipment led to strong stakeholder interest in the project.
-As a result, a large volume of volunteers completed what would normally be a two-year project in six months.
+As a result, a large volume of volunteers completed what would normally be a two-year project in eight months.

 Current project objectives are:

-- Treat published guideline as an overview of the available standards around BEV implementation in an underground mine; it can be used as a blueprint for vehicle OEMs, and be included by mining companies in tender documents to equipment OEMs for mining vehicles.
+- Treat published guideline as an overview of the available standards around BEV implementation in an underground mine; it can be used as a blueprint for vehicle OEMs, and be included by mining companies in tender documents to OEMs for mining vehicles.
 This will allow the OEMs to focus their R&D efforts in a direction suited to the mining industry.

 - Share best practices for designing a mine to maximize advantages of BEVs underground.

 - Strike an appropriate balance between standardization and innovation, while leveraging existing standards, including those from the automotive, electric, and any other industries that may apply.

-- Be global in scope, but friendly to regional differences, acknowledging that regional differences in standards and regulatory frameworks exist.
+- Provide global scope, while also acknowledging that regional differences in standards and regulatory frameworks exist.